stochastic-sisyphus/prophetic-emergentomics/README.md

 - **Hybrid Complexity Models** blend rule-based, agent-driven simulation with machine-learned emergent behaviors.

 This isn’t just a methodological toolkit—it’s a philosophical stance: that foresight in complex systems must be iterative, non-deterministic, and sensitive to emergence.

-If you’re working on adjacent problems or share these questions—or if you too feel existential—I’d be glad to connect.

 ## Core Research Questions